vit2005/Sophun_test_task/README.md

 - How your solution works.

-Main scene is located in Scenes/Main.
+The main scene is located in Scenes/Main.
-There are fullscreen button, so to open-close Leaderboard just click anywhere.
+There is a fullscreen button, so to open-close Leaderboard just click anywhere.
-MainLoader class (component is on Canvas gameObject) contains loading of Leaderboard popUp by using PopupManagerServiceService.
+MainLoader class (component is on Canvas gameObject) contains loading of Leaderboard popup by using PopupManagerServiceService.
-Leaderboard prefab located in Prefabs/Leaderboard.
-Also in that folder there is LeaderboardPlayer prefab as "single line" of leaderboard view.
+The Leaderboard prefab is located in Prefabs/Leaderboard.
+Also in that folder, there is a LeaderboardPlayer prefab as a "single line" of the leaderboard view.
-On Leaderboard gameObject there is class LeaderboardPopup that handles it initialization and closing of popUp.
+On Leaderboard gameObject there is a class LeaderboardPopup that handles it initialization and closing of popUp.
-On LeaderboardPlayer gameObject there is class LeaderboardItem that handles initialization and closing of single line in the popUp.
+On LeaderboardPlayer gameObject there is a class LeaderboardItem that handles the initialization and closing of a single line in the popup.
-Also AvatarCache class handles caching of avatars.
+Also AvatarCache class handles the caching of avatars.

 - Any design choices or assumptions you made in your implementation.

 I saw existed interface IPopupInitialization, so i had to add IPopupClose for correct closing handling.
 SimplePopupManager class required some changes:
-1) I add instantiating at parent, becuose Initialisation method didn't return popUp gameObject to set it manualy
+1) I added instantiating at a parent, because Initialisation method didn't return popUp gameObject to set it manually
-2) I changed return type of Init method from void to Task to handle asyncronious loading with interface usage
+2) I changed the return type of the Init method from void to Task to handle asynchronous loading with interface usage
-3) I added closing mechanics into existing code to handle correct canceling of loading processes (if closing triggered before opening finished)
+3) I added closing mechanics into the existing code to handle the correct canceling of loading processes (if closing is triggered before opening finished)